 What happens on the day of blepharoplasty surgery?

-The operation is performed as a day case procedure in hospital, under local anaesthetic with sedation.
+The operation is performed as a day case procedure in hospital, under 'twilight anaesthesia' which is local anaesthetic with sedation.
 We do it this way so that the whole of you can be taken care of by a team of people, while doctor focusses her full attention on you and your operation.

 On the day of the operation, Anne will see you before the surgery to draw the lines on the skin where the incisions will be made.
 You are given some sedation to help you relax and then the eyelid skin is injected with local anaesthetic.

-When the area is numb, the excess lid skin is cut away, the blood vessels are sealed off and the tissues tightened up to reduce fat prolapse, and the skin edges are sewn together with tiny stitches.
+When the area is numb, the excess lid skin is cut away, the blood vessels are sealed off, and the skin edges are sewn together with tiny stitches.
 Antibiotic ointment is placed on the cuts and icepacks put on your closed eyelids for a few minutes to reduce swelling and bruising.